April 4-13, 2020

-The Salzburg Easter Festival was founded in 1967 by Herbert von Karajan, conceived as a complement to the Salzburg Festival which takes place in August.
-The Easter Festival quickly established itself as an exclusive and artistically brilliant event.
-Herbert von Karajan’s underlying idea behind founding the Easter Festival was to further foster the festival concept in and for Salzburg.
-That said, the Easter Festival never saw itself merely as an offshoot of the Salzburg Festival in summer, wanting instead to develop a profile that was uniquely its own.
-And it succeeded, thanks to first-class directors, top-caliber performers and elaborate operatic productions.
+The Salzburg Easter Festival was founded in 1967 by Herbert von Karajan as a complement to the Salzburg Festival in summer, quickly establishing itself as an exclusive and artistically brilliant celebration of the performing arts.
+Karajan’s intent was to further develop the festival concept in Salzburg.
+That said, the Easter Festival was never conceived as a mere offshoot of the Summer Festival.
+Instead, it was allowed to develop a distinctive profile all its own, not least thanks to an array of first-class directors, high-quality performers and elaborate operatic productions.

 As the Easter Festival celebrates its anniversary, the focus will be squarely on a new production of Karajan’s personal vision of "Valkyrie".
 This opera by Richard Wagner was first performed here back in 1967.
 The stage set created by Günther Schneider-Siemssen is intended as an hommage to the original.